While active the Society produced the following publications:

 The analysis of the NEHHAS collection of Borderware is complete and the 126 page report entitled 'SHERDS' was published in April 2014.
-Printed copies are available for £20 with PDF copies at £6 (PDF free to members).
+Printed copies were produced but it was also available as a PDF.

 EXCAVATIONS AT NEATHAM BESIDE THE RIVER WEY 1971

 Part of a rescue dig, the excavations by the society were conducted between the intended route of the new Alton by-pass and the river Wey.
 Finds, included coins, sherds and metal items, are fully described.
 Illustrated.
-24pp, £4.50 including p&p, £4 excluding p&p.
+24pp.

 EXCAVATIONS AT PEABODY ROAD, FARNBOROUGH 1987

 When a Farnborough householder found a quantity of pottery in his garden the society investigated.
 Illustrated.
-12pp, £4 including p&p.
+12pp.

 HECKFIELD 1990 - 1999

-Training Manual as used on the Society's courses on its digs. £7 including p&p.
+Training Manual as used by the Society on its digs (not updated since 2007).